Review & Rating

-Ammara Designs is an private brand formerly owned by Forté Buying Group, Inc..
-On July 1, 2016 Forté sold Ammara to the English company, Crosswater, Ltd., which has organized Bathroom Brands US, LLC in Milford, Massachusetts to manage its North American affairs.
-The company has registered Crosswater and Crosswater London as trademarks in the U.S., but actually trades as Crosswater Bathrooms, an unregistered trade name.
+Ammara Designs is a private brand formerly owned by Forté Buying Group, Inc. On July 1, 2016, Forté sold Ammara to the English company, Crosswater, Ltd., which has organized Bathroom Brands US, LLC in Milford, Massachusetts to manage its North American affairs.
+The company has registered Crosswater and Crosswater London as trademarks in the U.S. but actually trades as Crosswater Bathrooms, an unregistered trade name.

 A buying group is an association of retailers who join together to aggregate purchasing power in order to leverage better prices and terms from manufacturers and distributors.
 They are very common in the hardware industry.
 Buying groups with which you are probably already familiar include Ace Hardware Corporation, True Value Company and Do It Best cooperatives that supply independently owned hardware stores in the U.S., and RONA, Inc. which does the same for independent stores in Canada.
 Without the group purchasing power these cooperatives provide small, independently operated hardware stores would have a difficult time competing against big box discount lumber and hardware stores like Home Depot and Lowes.

 Forté is a specialized hardware buying group composed of upscale decorative plumbing and hardware showrooms and design centers located throughout North America.
 The owners of its member stores make up the directors and officers that manage and govern the association.
 Day to day operations, however, are handled by Cohn Communications, Inc., an arrangement that saves Forté the cost of a permanent staff and the facility in which to house them.

 Forté is relatively small as hardware buying groups go.
 It has about 100 members operating 250 stores nationwide.
 Compare this to True Value, servicing over 5,000 stores, or Ace with about 4,000 member stores.
 Forté's mission, according to its website, is to